Cancer's Formidable Adversary: Research and Clinical Care Under One Roof

 Research takes time.
 Anything that can be done to speed up the process of discovery will benefit patients and that is exactly what the new cancer center will allow.
 Patients are also granted the added benefit of the Healing Arts Program

-Glass artist Dale Chihuly created the artwork in the Chihuly Sanctuary, a greenhouse-like, two-story section of the cancer center with views to the exterior healing garden.
+Glass artist Dale Chihuly created the artwork in the Chihuly Sanctuary, a greenhouse-like, two-story section of the cancer center with views of the exterior healing garden.
 Colorful glass flowers and sculptures swirl and point upward throughout the sanctuary.
 On the top of the flowing extension is a meditation cone.
 Benches for reflection encircle the floor while sculpted, glass-like, icy leaves curl around the cone walls toward the open top where passing clouds drift by.

 An alcove beside the meditation cone holds Dr. Cowan’s favorite Chihuly work — paint on layered, multi-paned glass that plays with light and density to highlight deep, saturated color and detail.
 Chihuly calls these works “Glass on Glass,” and this is their first display.

-“This is a dream come true,”
+“This is a dream come true.”

-said Dr. Cowan, who spent 21 years in public health service at the National Cancer Institute, where his experiences drove him toward genomics and precision medicine’s ability to use “genomic information from each patients’ tumor to understand what in particular is driving that individual’s cancer.”
+Dr. Cowan, who spent 21 years in public health service at the National Cancer Institute, where his experiences drove him toward genomics and precision medicine’s ability to use “genomic information from each patients’ tumor to understand what in particular is driving that individual’s cancer.”